+Courts rose from 80,000 to 280,000 -- a 250% increase.
+This increase compares with less than a 30% increase in the preceding quarter century.
+The growth in the United States Courts of Appeal is even more pronounced.
 The case load has increased from 3,765 cases in 1960 to 29,580 cases in 1983.
 This is a 686% increase.
 Nor does the number of cases filed tell the whole story.
-The result has been a significant, continuing and burdensome increase in the workload of judges at both levels of the Federal judiciary in the United States.34

-This increase in workload has parallels in Australia, Canada and England.
-If our increase has not yet measured up to the United States proportions, the developments in that country represent, as usual a premonition and a warning for us of what may lie ahead.
-There are some who suggest that the "explosion" in the United States could never occur in our countries because of the different organisation and cost rules of the legal profession and the different attitudes to litigation and substantive law.
+The result has been a significant, continuing and burdensome increase in the workload of judges at both levels of the Federal judiciary in the United States.4 This increase in workload has parallels in Australia, New Zealand and England.
+If our increase has not yet measured up to the United States proportions, the developments in the country represent, as usual a premonition and a warning for us of what may lie ahead.
+There are some who suggest that the "explosions in the United States could never occur in our countries because of the different organisation and cost rules of the legal profession and the different attitudes to litigation and substantive law.
 But these differences are diminishing.
 Furthermore, we cannot be sure that in our societies, with improving education and community expectations, our citizens will be content necessarily to be fobbed off without a remedy that provides a "day in court".

 For present purposes, the important concern to which Posner calls attention, is the impact which this explosion is having on the art of judging.
 In response to the great increase in work load, the United States Congress has appointed some extra judges.
 But its basic response has been to enlarge the specialist courts, to increase the supporting personnel of the judiciary and to enhance the courts' administrative bureaucracies.
-The result of this has been what has been described as "the bureaucratisation of the judiciary".35 Specifically, Posner laments the consequence of the insupportable case load upon appeal judges.
+The result of this has been what has been described as "the bureaucratisation of the judiciary," Specifically, Posner laments the consequence of the insupportable case load upon appeal judges.
 He suggests that it has caused a significant decline in the average length of oral argument, the "dominance" of law clerks in opinion drafting, the consequential increase in prolix, unimaginative, indecisive and unconvincing judgments, the increased use of unpublished opinions which endangers the disciplining functions of opinion writing.
 As a result of all this Posner asserts that there has been a reduction in the quality of justice administered in the United States Courts of Appeals.

 The suggested "domination" of law clerks comes as astonishing news to judges brought up in the British tradition.
 When once asked why the Supreme Court of the United States was so respected in Washington, Brandeis is said to have replied that the answer lay in the fact that the nine justices were the only senior officials in Washington who still wrote their own decisions - and did not simply initial, with occasional modification, the outpourings of others.
-However, according to the Brethren and other books providing insight into the workings of the courts in the United States, such may not still be the case today.
+However, according to The Brethren and other books providing insight into the workings of the courts in the United States, such may not still be the case today.
 This reflection is offered without criticism.
 The judges of that litigious country have had to devise a mechanism to get through their work load, frequently amounting to more than a 1,000 cases a year.
 The steady pace of elegant and individualistic opinion writing would not suffice if the judges were to see to it that the court docket was cleared within available judicial personnel and in better than "Bleak House" time.